-BOEM should require that Bidders' strategies for investing in workforce training programs include consultation with labor unions and community groups to ensure the bidding credits result in increasing equitable access to safe, quality jobs that will provide for more efficient operations.
+BOEM should require that bidders' strategies for investing in workforce training programs include consultation with labor unions and community groups to ensure the bidding credits result in increasing equitable access to safe, quality jobs that will provide for more efficient operations.
 To qualify for the workforce training bidding credit, BOEM should require that lessees utilizing the credit invest in training programs that are portable, accredited, have stackable credentials, include safety training standards and disaster response measures, and are industry recognized; and invest in programs that prioritize the training of Justice40 communities, as well as disadvantaged and displaced workers and provide wrap-around support services to support their enrollment.
-Disadvantaged workers include workers, workers who live in environmental justice communities, workers with disabilities, and veterans.
-To qualify for the credit, BOEM should also require that workforce training investments provide the option to enter into an MOU with community stakeholders, unions, and companies and other strategies to support recruitment, retention, interviews upon completion, and successful placement of graduates in apprenticeships or internships.
+Disadvantaged workers include workers dislocated from fossil-fuel jobs, workers of color, women, formerly incarcerated workers, workers who live in environmental justice communities, workers with disabilities, and veterans.
+To qualify for the credit, BOEM should also require that workforce training investments provide the option to enter into an memorandum of understanding with community stakeholders, unions, and companies and other strategies to support recruitment, retention, interviews upon completion, and successful placement of graduates in apprenticeships or internships.

-H. Safety Management Systems
+Safety Management Systems (SMSs)

-Safety is a key mandate in the OCSLA and BOEM must work to ensure that requirements for Safety Management Systems (SMS) protect the health and safety of workers and their ability to report hazards and violations on the job without fear of discrimination or retaliation.
-According to the Occupational Safety and Health Administration (OSHA), the major components of a safety management system are management commitment and employee participation; worksite analysis; hazard prevention and control; and safety and health training.
+Safety is a key mandate in the OCSLA and BOEM must work to ensure that requirements for SMSs protect the health and safety of workers and their ability to report hazards and violations on the job without fear of discrimination or retaliation.
+According to the U.S. Occupational Safety and Health Administration (OSHA), the major components of an SMS are management commitment and employee participation; worksite analysis; hazard prevention and control; and safety and health training.\(^{\mathbb{I}\mathbb{V}}\)

 While workplace safety is the employer's responsibility, workers and their representatives must have a seat at the table.
 Ideally this takes the form of a joint labor-management committee on safety and health where workers, not representatives of the company, select the worker representatives.
-As part of its requirements for a SMS, BOEM must ensure that developers commit not to retaliate or discriminate against any employee or contractor who raises a health and safety concern on the job.
+As part of its requirements for an SMS, BOEM must ensure that developers commit not to retaliate or discriminate against any employee or contractor who raises a health and safety concern on the job.